Postgraduate Course: Social Dimensions of Systems and Synthetic Biology (PGSP11476)

 |Summary||Funding bodies are increasingly demanding that scientists consider the potential impact of their research, field media enquiries, take part in public engagement activities, work through patenting and regulatory issues connected to their research, and participate in interdisciplinary teams.
 This course will provide time and space to examine some of the philosophical, legal, ethical and social issues surrounding the new and growing disciplines of systems and synthetic biology.
 Scientists and engineers on the course should gain a broad understanding of key theories and methods in science & technology studies (STS) as applied to their own research interests, and should develop the skills and confidence to contribute productively to broader discussions of their research.
 Social scientists on the course will have the opportunity to explore two new areas of scientific enquiry in depth, and to apply theory and methods from their disciplinary training to the analysis of these fields.

-Science policy is an important driver of scientific advancement, as it plays a key role in decisions about the allocation of funding and the ways in which research is organised and evaluated.
-In this session we will discuss the development of (inter)national science policies, looking especially at the field of systems biology.
+Science policy is an important driver of scientific advancement, as it plays a key role in decisions about the allocation of funding and the ways in which research is organised and regulated.
+Consequently, we will discuss the development of (inter)national science policies, in systems and synthetic biology and beyond.

-In this session we will explore the relations between synthetic biology and public needs, values and views.
+- Science communication, public engagement and bio-art.
 Do citizens have a role in contributing to the development of emerging technologies, as consumers, users or stakeholders?

-Each week there will be lectures, student presentations and seminar discussion, with a strong emphasis on open discussion.
-Many sessions will involve in-class exercises around particular case-studies or examples.
+Each week there will be lectures and groupwork, with a strong emphasis on open discussion.
 Each week you will write a short response to the set readings, which will be posted online before the class.
-You will do one peer-assessed presentation during the course and you will write one assessed essay at the end of the course.
+Sessions will involve in-class exercises around particular case-studies or examples.
 The course is open to students with an interest in the social dimensions of developments in the life sciences, from the natural sciences and the social sciences.

 Entry Requirements (not applicable to Visiting Students)